 The concrete cover that provides the finished surface is already relatively thin, but a further benefit of a composite floor build-up is that the concrete can be sourced locally – saving on the weight of material that has to be transported and minimising the total road miles.

-Tata Steel’s ComFlor® is an extensive, cost effective and efficient range of composite floor deck profiles.
-Read more about the range of seven unique profiles, including low profile and deep deck options designed to provide optimum performance and sustainability for specific applications.
+Building Systems UK – a Tata Steel enterprise, is the leading provider of composite floor decks in the UK.
+The ComFlor® brand from Building Systems UK has long been the by word for quality, efficiency and cost effectiveness in composite floor deck profiles.
+Read more about the range of seven unique ComFlor® profiles, including low profile and deep deck options designed to provide optimum performance for specific applications.

-The ComFlor® range is the only metal flooring to use steel produced entirely in the UK, with the complete manufacturing process carried out by Tata Steel.
-Steel coil produced at Port Talbot in South Wales is transported by rail to the Shotton plant in North Wales for manufacture into decking profiles, meaning there are no associated road miles.
-And as part of Tata Steel’s commitment to transparent reporting and responsible sourcing, all of its UK-manufactured steel has had BES 6001 traceability certification since 2014.
+The ComFlor® range is the only metal flooring to use steel produced entirely in the UK.
+Steel coil produced at Port Talbot in South Wales is transported by rail to the Building Systems UK Shotton plant in North Wales, for manufacture into decking profiles, meaning there are no associated road miles up to final delivery.
+And as part of Building Systems UK’s commitment to transparent reporting, the complete range of ComFlor® profiles are certified as responsibly sourced in accordance with BES 6001 Responsible Sourcing traceability certification since 2014.